 - prompt\re (regular expression) A regular expression matching any input prompt (including continuation, e.g. . . . ) - initial\re (regular expression, optional) A regular expression matching only the initial prompt, but not continuation.
 If no initial expression is given, prompt\re will be used everywhere.
-Used mainly for plain Python prompts (>>>), where the continuation prompt . . . is a valid Python expression in Python 3, so shouldn't be stripped. - initial\re and prompt\re differ, (If)- - initial\re will be tested against the first line. (only)- - any prompt is found on the first two lines, (If) - - will be stripped from the rest of the block. (prompts) - class IPython.core.inputtransformer2.TokenTransformBase(start)
+Used mainly for plain Python prompts (>>>), where the continuation prompt . . . is a valid Python expression in Python 3, so shouldn't be stripped.

+If initial\re and prompt\re differ, only initial\re will be tested against the first line.
+If any prompt is found on the first two lines, prompts will be stripped from the rest of the block.

 '''

 init(prompt_re, initial_re=None)

+Initialize self.
+See help(type(self)) for accurate signature.

 '''